voxpupuli/puppet-mongodb/README.md

 ####Class: mongodb::server

-Most of the parameters manipulates the mongod.conf file.
+Most of the parameters manipulate the mongod.conf file.

 For more details about configuration parameters consult the [MongoDB Configuration File Options](http://docs.mongodb.org/manual/reference/configuration-options/).